Where In The World Is Your There?

 I recently responded to a friend’s Facebook post about forgiveness and the intent behind exposing other’s offenses.
 Several people from different countries joined the dialogue.
 Diverse trains of thought filled the conversation.
 Comments contained words of Socrates, interpretations on Scriptures, conversion, wisdom, forgiveness, confession of faults and judging others.
 We went back and forth expressing our views; aiming to prove our points.
 It’s interesting to see how the thought process of people from other countries differ from yours; yet there are slight similarities.
 The on-line discussion was a combination of frustration, intensity, intrigue and fun.

 On the morning after I interacted with the diverse group, The Lord blessed me with an epiphany.
 I remembered something God told me years ago through listening to a song.
 That is to, “Go ye therefore and teach all nations baptizing them in the name of the Father, the Son, and the Holy Ghost.”
 Then it hit me.
 My discussion with my friend’s friends was an element of what I heard The Lord tell me over twenty years ago.
-My theologically based responses were in essence a form of teaching persons in other nations.
+My theologically based responses were a form of teaching persons in other nations.
 Many times we think we must physically go to where people are whom God has told us to make disciples of.
 But, God has made it available for us to reach people all over the world.

 The Spirit of the Lord let me know that God is fulfilling now what he told me years ago on that day when I sat at the dining room table on Webb Street before I surrendered my life to the Lord.
 On that day, I was drinking Mickey’s; and going back and forth playing two gospel cassettes and a secular cassette.
 The highlighted gospel songs were, “I Got My Mind Made Up To Serve The Lord,” by The Mighty Clouds of Joy.
 And “Go (Ye Therefore and Teach All Nations),” by Shirley Caesar.
 The secular song was “Same Old Lovin,” by Anita Baker.
 But the song that I continued to play and what stuck with me was “Go.”
 Now, today God is saying that He was calling me to make up my mind to serve Him; and He was giving me the ministry assignment that He had for me before I even said, “Yes Lord.”
 But I didn’t realize what He was calling me to until some years later.
 He was calling me to go make disciples of all people groups. …This is the year of manifestation where God is showing me that He has manifested what he told me to do.
-He has revealed a component of my “there;” and I’m in it.
+He has revealed a part of my “there;” and I’m in it.
 Praise God.

 My friends, when you stay in the Will of God; when you obey God, it does not matter what you’re going through.
 If you keep your “Yes Lord,” you will end up doing what He has called you to do.
 There was a time in my life when I was like Jonah in the belly of the big fish.
 But God allowed that great big fish of life’s trials and circumstances to spew me out on the grounds where he wants me to talk to His people.